Jsebas0721/phase-1-final-project/README.md

 ## Contributing

-Contributions and suggestions are always welcome, feel free to contact me at **sebastianlopez_21@hotmail.com** with any advices or code improvement ideas.
+Contributions and suggestions are always welcome, feel free to contact me at **sebastianlopez_21@hotmail.com** with any advice or code improvement ideas.